Killian42/nenufar-inventory/README.md

 *obs-timeline.py* has the following command line arguments:
 * -s,--scope : Makes the timeline for the last week (*thisweek* option) or since the beginning (*all* option) (Default: *all*)
-* -e,--email : Sends the pdf by email to the given email adresse(s) (Default: None) These options can be given directly when running *launcher.sh*, they will be relayed to *obs-timeline.py*.
+* -e,--email : Sends the pdf by email to the given email adresse(s) (Default: None)

+These options can be given directly when running *launcher.sh*, they will be relayed to *obs-timeline.py*.

 ## Requirements
+It's best to run this software while using the Python3 Singularity container (Sing_py3), otherwise here are the necessary programs:
 * Python3 with the following packages:
   * numpy
   * pandas